 AMP pages are available for download and may be viewed in most modern browsers.
 Any company or individual can create products or features that work on AMP pages as long as they follow the AMP Project’s guidelines.
-According to Google, AMP sites provided in Google search take less than one second to load and consume ten times fewer data than non-AMP pages.
+According to Google, AMP sites provided in Google search take less than one second to load and consume ten times less data than non-AMP pages.
 Supporters of the AMP Project believe that AMP is the result of a collaboration between publishers and technology companies and that it is meant to work on the web rather than proprietary mobile apps.

 Accelerated Mobile Pages Framework:

 An Accelerated Mobile Pages Framework consists of the following components: